scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Regular Voting Certificate

 Regular voting certificates may be used to cast a vote in a regular update.
-In X.509 terms, regular voting certificates are self-signed end-entity certificates.
+In X.509 terms, regular voting certificates are self-signed end entity certificates.
 This means that the issuer and subject of a regular voting certificate are the same entity, and the public key within the certificate can be used to verify the certificate's signature.
 However, a regular voting certificate cannot be used to verify other certificates.

 The RECOMMENDED maximum validity period of a regular voting certificate is 5 years.

 ### Sensitive Voting Certificate

 Sensitive voting certificates may be used to cast a vote in a sensitive update.
-In X.509 terms, sensitive voting certificates are self-signed end-entity certificates.
+In X.509 terms, sensitive voting certificates are self-signed end entity certificates.
 This means that the issuer and subject of a sensitive voting certificate are the same entity, and the public key within the certificate can be used to verify the certificate's signature.
 However, a sensitive voting certificate cannot be used to verify other certificates.

 The RECOMMENDED maximum validity period of a sensitive voting certificate is 5 years.